Lonely, angry, eager to make history: Online mobs are likely to remain a dangerous reality

 Straining for an Internet signal inside a warehouse where he often felt like a “nobody,” Jake dashed out an order on his iPhone’s Robinhood app, feeling like he’d made history.
-“It was palpable, this energy: We were an Internet forum taking on Wall Street,” said Jake, who spoke on the condition that he be identified only by his first name for fear it could affect his job.

-GameStop’s share price has since plunged to half of what Jake paid, but he said he still feels like he’s formed a special bond with online strangers he’ll never meet: Together, they had staged a rebellion against the people who had looked down on him his entire life.
+GameStop’s share price has since plunged to half of what Jake paid, but he still feels like he’s formed a special bond with online strangers he’ll never meet: Together, they’d staged a rebellion against the people who’d looked down on him his entire life.

+“It was palpable, this energy: We were an Internet forum taking on Wall Street,” said Jake, who spoke on the condition he’d be identified only by his first name for fear it could affect his job.
+“There was definitely this feeling of: Let’s see how much we can do.
+How far can this be taken?
+How much power do we really have?”

+The GameStop stock rally marked a crystallizing moment for the online mob.
+Distrustful of major institutions, angry at the powers that be, a faceless crowd brought together by a single website had, in a time of great loneliness, coordinated a strategy forceful enough to move markets and reshape the world.

 That same power was on violent display a few weeks earlier in the riot at the U.S. Capitol, as a swarm of Trump supporters and believers in the extremist ideology QAnon stormed the heart of American democracy.
 Many of them had found each other online in the days ahead of the siege, marshaling an army from home that went from voicing its grievances in online forums to overrunning the U.S. Capitol and chanting for lawmakers’ deaths.